Overview - What is microbial sequencing?

 Eurofins Genomics has gained unmatched experience in microbial research projects, particularly in 16S rRNA gene sequencing.
 INVIEW Microbiome uses the Illumina platform for characterisation of very rare taxa at low densities down to the genus level.
 The product is ideal for very deep coverage of microbial samples.

 Eurofins Genomics is a proud member of the FORECEE clinical research program, whose goal is to develop a screening process for female cancers.
 Fourteen partners, led by University College London are involved in the project.
 The aim of the partnership project is to predict individual cancer risk based on the characterisation of molecular markers in cervical cells isolated from regular smear tests.
 Eurofins Genomics contributes to the project by analysing the vaginal microbiomes of 3,600 patients.
 DNA isolated from the pap smears is sequenced using Eurofins Genomics’ complete Service INVIEW Microbiome to determine the bacterial composition of the samples.

 Products related to microbial sequencing

 Are you interested in furthering your microbiome research via 16S rRNA / ITS region amplicon sequencing?
-Then discover our two end-to-end solutions for microbiome profiling.
-Both products offer DNA isolation, library preparation, sequencing on the leading Illumina or PacBio platform, BioIT analysis and a Eurofins Genomics Data Analysis report of all results in different formats, including graphs and tables.
+Then discover our gold-standard solution for microbiome profiling.
+The product offers DNA isolation, library preparation, sequencing on the leading Illumina platform, BioIT analysis and a Eurofins Genomics Data Analysis report of all results in different formats, including graphs and tables.

 For cases where only a few genes in a few samples of interest need to be interrogated, see how our Sanger sequencing services can be used to your advantage.